 Terpenes dictate a lot, including how the plant smells, how it can taste on a dry pull/exhale, and even the high sensation you get.
 There are over 150 terpenes found in cannabis (so far) on top of over 100 different cannabinoids, so dialing in on a perfect ratio is easier said than done.

-As such, as nice as it would be to get robotically efficient terpene pairings, your own nose will likely be the most reliable litmus test in gauging what you like and what you don’t.
+As such, as lovely as it would be to get robotically efficient terpene pairings, your own nose will likely be the most reliable litmus test in gauging what you like and what you don’t.

 Cash Rules Everything Around Me